 Foreign Policy: Meher Malik

-Meher Malik is a junior in Columbia College majoring in Political Science and English Literature.
-She grew up in Dubai but is from India.
+Meher is a senior in Columbia College majoring in Political Science and English Literature.
+She is from India but grew up in Dubai.
 On campus, she is involved with the Global Recruitment Committee, conducting admissions interviews and representing Columbia at high-schools abroad.
-She is also a member of the Sapna Project and an event chair for the South African Millennials' Conference.
-As a child, she wanted to grow up to be a vet, but got older and the dream changed to being a forensic anthropologist (thanks Bones).
+She is also a member of the Sapna Project and an event chair for the South Asian Millennials' Conference.
+As a child, she wanted to be a vet, but got older and the dream changed to being a forensic anthropologist (thanks Bones).
 Then, she took her first high school biology class, did a 180 and settled on diplomacy, so that's what we're rolling with.
-Her interest in foreign policy stems from a fascination with the dynamics of international relationships and how these are shaped by the intricacies of policy but also language, etiquette and behaviour on an individual level.
-She is so excited to be the centre director for Foreign Policy this year and to explore these interests with Roosevelt at Columbia.
+Her interest in foreign policy stems from a fascination with the dynamics of international relationships and how these are shaped by the intricacies of policy but also by the behaviour, biases and language of individuals.
+She is so excited to be returning as centre director this year and looks forward to continually encouraging diversity in thought and perspective in Roosevelt.